EXPRESSCLUSTER/Hyper-V/LiveMigration/Addendum.md

         ----				                  -----					                    ----------	    ------------
         Virtual Machine <guest vm>		Failed (Insufficient Resources)		<group name>		Virtual Machine

-If you need to dig deeper, examine the WSFC and ExpressCluster log files for the following entry:
+If you need to dig deeper, examine the WSFC log files for the following entry:

 [Operational] 000010c0.0000179c::2022/03/30-15:27:15.681 INFO  The cluster load balancer has identified the current node is exceeding the CPU or memory usage threshold.
 Virtual Machines will be moved to a new node to balance the cluster.

+ExpressCluster log files may also provide clues.

 **Solution:** Increase memory on host machine or increase CPUs